 hours, because strong thermals rising off the high desert below us caused our aircraft to buck up and down hundreds of

 feet demanding a lot of hands-on piloting.
 We continued studying the area's dynamic geology by cruising next over nearby

-extinct volcanic craters (for comparison), landing on a small air strip by the trading post in Marble Canyon for lunch, and
+extinct volcanic craters (for comparison), landing on a small air strip in Marble Canyon, and then following the eventual

 |IDENTIFYING A "METEOR CRATER" METEORITE IN YOUR HANDS

 The scan above shows 17 rare, fragile meteoritic specimens (cut small) in clear individual boxes so that they can

 be displayed inside one Riker Mount for examination with a laboratory magnifying glass.
 These fragments, along

 with the two larger rocks and dinosaur fossils, remain on educational tour throughout the year; perhaps coming

 soon to a school or library near you: descriptions of the specimens that students ask about most often are

 |METEORITIC SPECIMENS RECOVERED FROM EACH OF THE 7 CONTINENTS ON EARTH